Section

 Runnr.ai: Thomas found the WhatsApp-first architecture he’d wanted after Quicktext, but the longer he looked, the more concerns surfaced.
 Founded in 2022 by ex-Booking.com people in Utrecht, small team, $2.2M raised.
 The API documentation is complete and the PMS integration is bidirectional, but the AI makes promises to guests the front desk never approved, notifications come by email instead of in-app, and the quality hasn’t improved at the pace you’d expect.
 Pricing starts at €100/month in platform fees before WhatsApp costs, which makes the “€3/room” marketing misleading for smaller hotels.
 Industry gossip about a growth-and-exit strategy doesn’t help.
 The technical foundation is there, but the signals add up to a company chasing scale over substance.
 6/10.

 chatlyn: Anna reviewed this Vienna-based platform and found solid privacy foundations in a young company.
 Founded late 2022, they’ve already raised EUR 8M in a Series A (June 2025) and serve 1,000+ properties.
 Austrian jurisdiction means real GDPR oversight.
 They won a World Travel Award in 2024, and they’re the only platform we found that integrates both Airbnb and Booking.com messaging into one inbox.
-Pricing is accessible at €3/room/month.
+Pricing is flat monthly tiers (Light €61, Plus €161, Advanced €311), with WhatsApp message costs charged on top, and you have to book a demo to see the numbers.
 One odd thing: despite all that, we couldn’t find a single hotelier willing to publicly recommend it, which tells you something about either their marketing priorities or their customer base.
 The basics are right.
 7/10.

 Quicktext: Thomas revisited the French AI chatbot.
-3,500+ hotels in 76 countries, and they claim 85% automation.
+Around 1,800 hotels in 76 countries, and they claim 85% automation.
 Velma still converts website visitors into direct bookings at a meaningful rate, and the WhatsApp channel works, though it feels added-on rather than native.
 The integration problem persists: what gets called “full integration” is still a one-way data read for most PMS connections.
-Pricing starts around $299/month, which isn’t cheap for what amounts to a chatbot with limited integrations.
-The Quinta rebrand added confusion without adding clarity.
+Pricing starts around €250/month, which isn’t cheap for what amounts to a chatbot with limited integrations.
+Quicktext has now fully rebranded to Quinta, with the Velma chatbot keeping its name; the transition is still settling across their site and docs.
 And we should mention: we heard a serious billing abuse allegation from Edgar Suites at a conference this year.
 We can’t verify the claim, but it’s worth asking about before signing a contract.
 6/10.

 What we agree on (mostly)